 Sue Adler

-Awards (Arts Photographer of the Year, twice), exhibitions and books are wonderful and vindicating but, capturing that elusive ‘moment’, whether it be during a portrait session, buried in a dress rehearsal or during a pause in filming, is, for me, what makes my continuing pursuit of ‘the image’ so unendingly exciting.”
+Awards for exhibitions and books: (Arts Photographer of the Year, twice), (runner up twice over a period of 5 years) are wonderful and vindicating but capturing that elusive ‘moment’ whether it be during a portrait session, buried in a dress rehearsal or during a pause in filming, is, for me, what makes my continuing pursuit of ‘the image’ so unendingly exciting.

 View all images by Sue Adler